balakrishna02/NYC-TAXI-DataEngineering-PROJECT/README.md

 ## Step 1.
 Environment Setup

-Azure Account Creation: Started by creating an Azure account and configuring the necessary resource groups.<br>
+Azure Account Creation: Started by creating an Azure account and configuring the necessary resource groups.  <br>
 Service Provisioning: Deployed key services such as Azure Data Factory, Azure Data Lake Storage, Azure Databricks, and Power BI.

+## Step 2.
+Data Ingestion

+Sources: Data was collected from APIs, using http servies  <br>
+Azure Data Factory: Used as a managed ETL (Extract, Transform, Load) service to automate data ingestion, orchestrate workflows, and move data into cloud storage.